Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 USA Hockey Guidance: USA Hockey actively encourages free play as part of recognized developmental principles, emphasizing its role in building creativity and hockey sense.

 "Car coaching," which is giving immediate corrective feedback between the rink and home, undermines a child's confidence and interferes with internalizing coaching cues from their coach.
-Persistent post-game critiques often shift focus from process to outcome and can make players reliant on external correction rather than self-assessment.

 Better Approach: Use supportive language, ask open questions about what the child learned, and praise effort and decision-making.